Crumbsuckers: Other information

 The band's name was allegedly conceived following an incident in the canteen at Baldwin High School, where Gary Meskil observed a fellow student sucking the crumbs off his plate; "'Hey, look at the crumbsuckers!'"
 Meskil supposedly exclaimed and, from there, the name Crumbsuckers was born.

 Crumbsuckers were one of the first bands to mix the two genres of hardcore punk ethos and heavy metal pathos, as evidenced on their debut album Life of Dreams.
 The songs were written by Gary Meskil, Dave Wynn, Chuck Lenihan and Dave Brady over the course of their formative years, 1983–1985.

 Crumbsuckers' shortest ever officially recorded song was "Shot Down", clocking in at 55 seconds, but they had an even shorter song called "Kids At My School" which lasted only 47 seconds.
 This latter track finally made it to vinyl some 30 years later, on Turn Back Time: The Early Years 1983–1985.

 Only two songs on Life of Dreams featured lyrics written by new vocalist Chris Notaro ("The Longest War" and "Mr Hyde").

 The song "Charge" was originally composed as an instrumental song "Charge of the Light Brigade" and was erstwhile earmarked for inclusion on Life of Dreams.
 However, it was later extended, with lyrics added, and eventually found its home on Beast on My Back.

 Although an all-American band, Crumbsuckers' heritage is mostly derived from European lineages: Germany (Meskil), Great Britain (Richardson), Ireland (Brady & Lenihan) and Italy (Notaro & Piovanetti).

-While Crumbsuckers were riding high in 1988, they remained great friends with another Long Island band who had yet to fully blossom.
+While Crumbsuckers were becoming popular in 1988, they remained great friends with another Long Island band who had yet to fully blossom.
 That band was called Majesty.
 Waving a strong demo tape before the bosses at Mechanic Records, Chuck Lenihan campaigned hard to get them to offer Majesty a record deal, which they eventually agreed to in 1988, giving Majesty their first big break.
 Shortly afterwards, having recorded and released their debut album, Majesty changed their name to Dream Theater.